AVINASHKAUL/Resume/Projects/SAP Labs.md

   Worked on development and maintenance of REST API as well as UI.

   - Framework : Spring, Struts.
-  - Technolgoies : Java, Javascript, Servlet, JSP, JSF.
+  - Technologies : Java, Javascript, Servlet, JSP, JSF.

 - Business Object's Web intelligence JS plugin:
   Worked on building new features and maintenance.